Emurasoft/emurasoft.github.io/en/dlg/customize/csv/index.md

 # CSV Formats page

-TheCSV Formats page allows you to customize settings related to the CSV formats.
+The **CSV Formats** page allows you to customize settings related to the CSV formats.

 ## CSV Formats list box

 Displays the list of defined CSV formats.
-In order to be detected when a file is opened, CSV formats must be checked in theCSV files to Detect list box in the
+In order to be detected when a file is opened, CSV formats must be checked in the **CSV files to Detect** list box in the
-[File page](../../properties/file/index) of configuration properties.
+[**File** page](../../properties/file/index) of configuration properties.
 The priority order of the detection is the order specified in this list box.

 ## Add button